 WHAT MAKES A GREAT BOOK?

-I offer a simple service: to read your book, find and preserve the veins of gold coursing through its pages, discard the quartz entombing them, and help you sculpt what remains into a work of art.
-Sometimes a manuscript yields 90% precious metals and 10% rubble.
-Sometimes it’s the other way around.
+I offer a simple service: to read your book, find and preserve the veins of gold coursing through its pages, separate them from the quartz, and help you finish sculpting your work of art.
+Sometimes a manuscript yields 99% precious metals and 1% rubble.
+Sometimes there’s more to discard.
 In any case, this is a grueling but all-too-necessary mining expedition, whether you enlist someone like me for an appraisal or opt to dig deep into your manuscript unassisted.

 It all depends on your particular vision.
 After all, no two books are the same.
 Your upmarket or literary fiction novel might set a gentle, unwavering pace.
 Your sci-fi/adventure or mystery/thriller might need to move at breakneck speed.
 Your steamy romance might require a slow, seductive burn.
 Every story makes its own rules.